 Senior Players have access to a state of the art fitness suite and outdoor conditioning equipment and are encouraged to follow a training programme best suited to their individual needs.

-Past pupil, British Lion and Ireland player Stephen Ferris maintains his links with school by attending different events and training session.
 Friends’ School annually have players in attendance at the various Ulster Regional Development Squads and hope to continue this trend for the years ahead.
+We wish Jack Harter and Reece Malone every success as they train with the Ulster U19 and U18 squads respectively.

 Touring and rugby development play an integral part of Friends’ rugby at all levels and both junior and senior tours have in the past laid firm foundations for solid and successful seasons.